-If the Judge to whom the case is assigned determines that it should be assigned to the other courthouse under these rules, it is sent to the Clerk for reassignment to a judge in the other courthouse.
-If upon reassignment there is a dispute as to the proper place of holding court, it will be referred to the Assignment Committee for final determination.
+If the Judge to whom the case is assigned believes that it should be assigned to the other courthouse under these rules, a request for reassignment shall be sent to the Assignment Committee, which shall determine if the case should be reassigned.
 If the case is reassigned, it will be reassigned as if it were a new filing, but will retain its original case number.